gre/developer-portal/_docs/coin/writing-tests.md

 ### How does a test work?

-The transaction tests will simulates an object `Transaction` that we have as input, and a `TransactionStatus` as an output that we compare with an expected status.
+The transaction tests simulate an object `Transaction` as input, and a `TransactionStatus` as an output that we compare with an expected status.

 There's some generic tests that are already made in `src/__tests__/test-helpers/bridge.ts` that are mandatory to pass.